Dog purchase contract in 2026: How to avoid problems when buying a puppy

 Breeders used to have ethical conditions in their contract

-Some breeders are particular about who they sell the puppy to.
+Some breeders are particular about who they sell their puppy to.
 They may include so-called ethical conditions in the contract to ensure that the dog gets into good hands.
 Sometimes these conditions are attached to a significantly lower price.

 Legally, however, whoever buys the dog becomes the owner and has the right to decide its future.
 So enforcing, for example, a breeding ban or a ban on relocation to another household is very questionable.
 However, if the buyer voluntarily agrees to such conditions, and they are clearly and understandably worded, they may have some relevance in court.